← writing

 Question

-using the 5-bullet recipe from §1.8 as your spec, write the full training loop. here's a small dataset to test it on:
+using the 5-bullet recipe from §1.8 as your spec, write the full training loop. (don't write code? skip to the hand-trace tables in the solution; every row is checkable arithmetic.) here's a small dataset to test it on:

 • A = (1,1,1)(1, 1, 1), y=+1y = +1